brainfucksec/neovim-lua/README.md

 ---

-**Thanks to all the authors of the sources mentioned above, to all the others from whom I "stole" some configs and thanks to the users of /r/Neovim subreddit for the support of the configuration :)**
+**Thanks to all the authors of the sources mentioned above, to all from whom I "stole" some configs, to the users of /r/Neovim subreddit for the support of the configuration and to [all the people who help me](https://github.com/brainfucksec/neovim-lua/graphs/contributors) improve this setup with their reports and advices.**